 Some ferry operators provide Wi-Fi access to passengers.
-For example the Spirit of Tasmania ferry service operating between mainland Australia and Tasmania has a Wi-Fi service delivered by satellite.
 This market segment, however, lags that of cruise liners, although safety concerns - given a number of accidents over recent years - are likely to provide impetus for improved communications that would be resilient under all conditions.